New double degree in Sustainable Finance

 Drawing on the expertise of the combined faculty of the two institutions, and leveraging on research conducted by two leading research centers, namely the Center for Applied Mathematics at MINES Paris Tech and EDHEC-Risk Institute, this MSc programme aims to train a new breed of finance professionals.
 “The interdisciplinary perspective is not only needed in the development of research programmes in climate finance; it is also critically needed for the development of meaningful education programmes in this field”, says Lionel Martellini, Director, EDHEC-Risk Institute, Professor of Finance, EDHEC Business School.

-This one-year Master of Science programme, entirely taught in English, will introduce students to the science and engineering of climate change.
+This 18-month Master of Science programme, entirely taught in English, will introduce students to the science and engineering of climate change.
 They will gain expertise on financial instruments and techniques that can be applied in the context of evolving climate policies.
 More specifically, building on a scientific and engineering expertise of the environmental context, students will acquire knowledge on the use of capital markets to create market-based emissions trading schemes, on venture capital to develop low-emission technologies, on project finance to build clean energy projects, on corporate finance to integrate climate change and related regulatory risks into stock valuation.
 They will develop an expertise on assessment and disclosure of climate risks for companies; an ability to assess their impact on credit analysis, climate policies as well as risks of investment decisions in stock and bond markets; and a capacity to design investment strategies that cover the impact of central banks' green quantitative easing policies.